pymor/pymor/docs/source/tutorial_optimization.rst

 A typical application of model order reduction for PDEs are PDE-constrained parameter optimization problems.
-These problems aim to find a local minimizer of an objective functional which underlies a PDE that needs to be solved for all evaluations.
-Mathematically speaking, for a physical domain :math:`\Omega \subset \mathbb{R}^d` and a parameter set :math:`\mathcal{P} \subset \mathbb{R}^P`, we want to find a local minimizer :math:`\mu \in \mathcal{P}` of
+These problems aim to find a local minimizer of an objective functional depending on an underlying PDE which has to be solved for all evaluations.
+A prototypical example of a PDE-constrained optimization problem can be defined in the following way.
+For a physical domain :math:`\Omega \subset \mathbb{R}^d` and a parameter set :math:`\mathcal{P} \subset \mathbb{R}^P`, we want to find a local minimizer :math:`\mu \in \mathcal{P}` of